-There are many agencies that help the working poor, struggling, and immigrants or farm workers in New Castle County as well as the city of Wilmington.
-Find how to get everything from affordable housing from a non-profit to grants to help with rent from charities or churches.
-Other resources range from free food to transportation, job programs, budgetin, and emergency energy bill help.
+There are many agencies that offer financial help to the working poor, low income, elderly and immigrants in New Castle County as well as the city of Wilmington.
+Find how to get everything from affordable housing from a non-profit to free stuff or grants to help with rent from charities or churches.
+Other resources range from free food or Christmas toys to gasoline vouchers or car payment help, job programs, free budgeting advice, and emergency energy bill help.

 Find grants that can help with bills, mortgage and rent assistance, and even job training

 Thousands of Delaware families receive help every year from The First State Community Action Agency.
 This non-profit organization provides people with various resources to both help them make it through a short term hardship, and also ensure they become self-sufficient over the long term.
 Another place for people to turn to for aid is Catholic Charities and their Basic Needs Program.
 These groups provide assistance to people in all three Delaware counties, including New Castle and the city of Wilmington.
 Find information and details on both organizations and their programs below.

 - Emergency services and grants is an option offered by First State Community that people can turn to in order to get help with eviction prevention services, mortgage foreclosure counseling, funds to pay utility and heating bills, rent help, and free medical prescriptions.
 The program is targeted at those people who are faced with a short term crisis situation.

 - Cars for careers is a vehicle ownership program is designed to provide a pathway to vehicle ownership for individuals who are currently receiving TANF benefits.
 The Cars to Career program is sponsored by the Delaware Division of Health and Social Services and it is administered by First State Community Action Agency.